 Affalterbach is home to the management, administration, sales, development and design teams as well as AMG hand-crafted engine building.
 This is where AMG V8 engines are produced.
 Other engines are produced in Kölleda (four-cylinder in-line engines) and Mannheim (V12 engines).
 Each engine is hand-assembled by a single engine builder at these sites according to the "one man, one engine" philosophy and provided with a badge hand-signed by the relevant technician.

 Mercedes-AMG is today responsible for the development not only of the new eight-cylinder family of the Mercedes-Benz brand, but also of the AMG V8 engines.
 Today the management of Mercedes‑AMG GmbH comprises the members Philipp Schiemer (Chairman), Jochen Hermann and Günter Hoffschult.

 Chairman of the board

-Philipp Schiemer has held various management positions at the Daimler Group in Germany and Brazil since 1987, including head of product management for the A-Class and head of marketing at Mercedes-Benz Cars.
+Philipp Schiemer has held various management positions at the Mercedes-Benz Group in Germany and Brazil since 1987, including head of product management for the A-Class and head of marketing at Mercedes-Benz Cars.
 Since 2013, he has been responsible for the business in Brazil as CEO of Mercedes-Benz do Brasil Ltda.

 Chief Technical Officer